crawsome/colinburke.github.io/portfolio.md

 ---

-*This portfolio represents active, ongoing development.
+*This portfolio represents recent work and ongoing projects.
 All projects are continuously evolving with new features and improvements.*